UNLV-R-Working-Group/Lesson_1/Overview.md

 `> typeof(array_1)`

 What happens if you try to store this as a variable?
 What is the datatype?
 It says "double", but that's not a datatype we have reviewed yet.
 The trick here is that some datatypes have a heirarchical structure.
 All "double" datatypes inherit the "numeric" datatype (or "class" as it is sometimes referred to).
 Verify this by using the `is.numeric()` function which takes a variable as its input and outputs a boolean or logical value (TRUE/FALSE).
-This can get very tricky, so here's a [graphic](data-structures-overview.png) that makes all the datatypes clear.
+This can get very tricky, so here's a [graphic](data-structures-overview.png) that makes all the datatypes in R clear.
 We won't go too deep into this as it can take a whole session just to teach this thoroughly.

+For the next step, you're going to need to download [toy_dataset_1]() from the class github page.